Nothing in cart

 The breakaway control unit, which has its own battery, is fitted to the caravan/trailer.
 The breakaway switch is mounted to the A frame.
 The switch holds a pin on the end of a cable, which is then connected to the tow vehicle.
 If the vehicle separates from the caravan the pin is pulled from the switch and the breakaway system will be engaged, applying the electric brakes and brake lights.

-NSW has been the first state to make it mandatory for all tow vehicles being used in conjunction with a breakaway kit to have a remote battery monitor installed.
 The monitor is installed near the driver and gives a visual and auditory warning if the battery has low charge, ensuring the system will work if the caravan or trailer separate.

 Remote monitors can be purchased separately to suit most existing brake-away systems.